Skyline of East Midtown

 The proposed East Midtown rezoning is expected to spur new development that would replace approximately 10 million square feet of aging commercial space, and add approximately 4.5 million square feet of commercial space.
 This new modern office space will ensure the area’s continuing role as a premier business district and economic engine.
 Given that the plan will primarily replace outdated buildings, the City estimates the area’s overall building stock of nearly 90 million square feet would only increase by approximately five percent over the next 20 years.

 The rezoning initiative is the result of two years of detailed analysis by City Planning, as well as extensive and active consultation with stakeholders.
-Manhattan Community Boards 5 and 6 now have 60 days to review the proposal, after which it will go to the Borough President and Borough Board, the City Planning Commission and the City Council as part of the City’s Uniform Land Use Review Procedure (ULURP).
+Please see the Public Review page for updates on the proposal’s progress through the City’s Uniform Land Use Review Procedure (ULURP).